Recommended dog aggression books, tools and resources

 Basket Muzzles

-Basket muzzles that allow the dog to easily pant and breath as well as drink are considered the most humane muzzles to use for dogs.
+Basket muzzles that allow the dog to easily pant and breathe, as well as drink, are considered the most humane muzzles to use for dogs.

 Muzzles should only be used when you absolutely cannot avoid the dog’s triggers.
-You might want to check our article on muzzles first before purchases: Controlling Dog Aggression with a Muzzle.
+You might want to check our article on muzzles first before purchasing: Controlling Dog Aggression with a Muzzle.

 Gates

 Indoor metal gates can be used to separate dogs from other dogs or people inside the home.
 Many people use baby gates, but caution should be exercised since many gates can be jumped over or destroyed.
-From experience we suggest a metal gate over a wooden or plastic gate so dogs can’t chew through it, and one that attaches to a wall ideally so a dog can’t push it over.
-It is also possible to open some of these gates with one hand which is valuable.
+From experience, we suggest a metal gate over a wooden or plastic gate so dogs can’t chew through it, and one that attaches to a wall ideally so a dog can’t push it over.
+It is also possible to open some of these gates with just one hand which is an important consideration.
 Your dog may not be accustomed to jumping gates, but if motivated enough, they may try it.

 This allows the dog to be able to see you so they don’t feel as socially isolated.
 On the other hand, if you are separating dogs that are aggressive towards each other, it’s probably best that they can’t see each other, so using some kind of material to block sight (such as a blanket) may help.
 You can find a variety of gates on Amazon to suit your purpose.